colyseus/colyseus/README.md

 ## Quickstart

-Create an barebones Colyseus server by using `npm init colyseus-app`.
+Create a bare-bones Colyseus server by using `npm init colyseus-app`.

 ```
 npm init colyseus-app my-colyseus-server